pveyes/vite-plugin-sloth/README.md

 ## Usage

 Create custom components using HTML template with `id` attribute.
-The `id` will be used as the name of [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) in dev.
-This means you have to follow [CE naming convention](https://html.spec.whatwg.org/#valid-custom-element-name) using kebab-case.
+The `id` will be used as the name of [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) in dev.
+This means you have to follow Custom Elements [naming convention](https://html.spec.whatwg.org/#valid-custom-element-name) using `kebab-case`.

 ```html
 <template id="hello-world">